The-AI-Alliance/trust-safety-evals/docs/leaderboards/safetybat.markdown

 Read more about BenchBench in the paper [Benchmark Agreement Testing Done Right](https://arxiv.org/abs/2407.13696){:target="arxiv"} and the [BenchBench repo](https://github.com/IBM/benchbench){:target="bb"}.

-## A Guide to Using SafetyBAT
+## Using SafetyBAT for Your Own Evaluations

-TODO

-## Working with the SafetyBAT Code

-If you are interested in cloning the source code for your own use or contributing to this leaderboard, see the repo's [README](https://github.com/The-AI-Alliance/trust-safety-evals/blob/main/README.md#safetybat-leaderboard){:target="readme"}.
+If you are interested in cloning the source code for your own use or contributing to this leaderboard, see [this README](https://github.com/The-AI-Alliance/trust-safety-evals/blob/main/README.md#safetybat-leaderboard){:target="readme"}.